Aidan Stone: Notts County

 On 23 June 2023, Stone signed a two-year deal with League Two club Notts County, where he would compete with Sam Slocombe for a first-team place.
 He was sent off on his debut for the club as County were beaten 5–1 at Sutton United on the opening day of the 2023–24 season; he had brought down Scott Kashket following a poor back-pass.
 He was transfer-listed at the end of the season by new head coach Stuart Maynard.

 He started the 2024–25 season on the sidelines as new signing Alex Bass was preferred in goal.
 On 25 September, he joined Boston United in the National League on loan until January.
 On 30 January 2025, Stone mutually terminated his contract with Notts County to pursue opportunities closer to his family home in the south-west.

 Yeovil Town

 On 3 February 2025, Stone signed for National League side Yeovil Town.
 He said he wanted to help the club to regain their Football League status.
 Manager Mark Cooper said that Stone had settled in well at Huish Park.
 He played 17 games in what remained of the 2024–25 campaign.
 On 1 August 2025, Stone mutually terminated his contract with Yeovil Town.

 Truro City

 On 1 August 2025, Stone joined newly promoted National League club Truro City on a one-year deal with an option to extend.
+Assistant manager Stewart Yetton said that Stone had been playing "brilliantly" after replacing Dan Lavercombe in the first XI.
+He featured 37 times in the 2025–26 season, which ended in relegation.
+Despite the relegation, his contract was extended.

 Style of play

-Stone is a very vocal goalkeeper with good distribution skills.
+Stone has been described as a vocal goalkeeper with good distribution skills.